-There are several food joints and restaurants near by that serves delicious food.
+There are several food joints and restaurants nearby that serve delicious food.
 It is a blend of ingredients with culinary art.
-Here are some of the best places that serve the most luscious food in comforting atmosphere to the tourists.
+Here are some of the best places that serve the most luscious food in a comforting atmosphere to the tourists.

 Azhakodi Devi Temple: The samoothiri entrusted six of his generals to the temple Arikkodikkavu which is presently renowned as Azhakodi Devi mahashekthram.
 An idol of ‘Bhavani Devi’ was given by the samoothiri which was gifted to him by the traders of Gujarat.
 The generals were instructed to place the idol adjacent to the ‘Bhagavathi Idol’ in the ‘Arikkodikkavu’ sreekovil and worship the same.

 Thalikkunu Shiva Temple: Thalikkunu Shiva Temple dedicated to Lord Shiva, is situated in Mankave, Kozhikode, Kerala, India.
 The most important is the Maha Shivaratri which is celebrated on the Krishna Paksha Chaturdashi of Hindu calendar month Maagha.
-As said Lord Shiva is the Main Deity.
-Lord Ganapati and Ayyappa is worshiped inside the Ullambalam and Nagaraja is worshiped outside besides a big Banyan Tree.
+As said Lord Shiva is the main Deity.
+Lord Ganapati and Ayyappa is worshipped inside the Ullambalam and Nagaraja are worshiped outside beside a big Banyan Tree.